puneethkvsk/Smart-Geyzer/README.md

 ![WhatsApp Image 2021-05-24 at 3 23 52 PM](https://user-images.githubusercontent.com/54372026/119330703-249f2500-bca4-11eb-9527-2cd5dd16742d.jpeg)

-The following **Widget Options section** is only for the people who are blindly copying my code.
+**NOTE:** Now, the following **WIDGET OPTIONS EXPLAINATION SECTION** is only for the people who are blindly copying my code.
 For others, I suggest you put your own settings and try tweaking the User Interface to your satisfaction.

-*Widget Options Section Start:*
+***WIDGET OPTIONS EXPLAINATION SECTION START:***

 *NOTE:*  You need to declare specific Virtual Pins to use these Widgets for this app.
 If you're using the code I attached in this repo, then you HAVE TO use the same Widgets I used.
 Duh, that's why you're still reading this.